Magaliesberg Biosphere Reserve

 The Magaliesberg Biosphere Reserve is located in South Africa between the cities of Pretoria and Johannesburg to the east and Rustenburg to the west.
 The reserve lies at the interface of two great African biomes — the Central Grassland Plateaux and the sub-Saharan savannah — and the remnants of a third biome, the Afro‐montane forest.
 The rich biodiversity includes floral species such as Aloe peglerae and Frithia pulchra, and faunal species such as the forest shrew (Myosorex varius), sable antelope (Hippotragus niger) and 443 bird species representing 46.6% of total bird species in the southern African sub-region.

 Geography

 The area is characterised by its scenery and unique natural features.
 As a typical biosphere reserve, it contains a core zone with buffer and transition zones surrounding it.
 The reserve has two core zones; the first of which is the Cradle of Humankind World Heritage site which encompasses cultural heritage sites and sites of archaeological interest dating back to 4 million years.
-The second core zone is the 34355.86 ha Magaliesberg Protected Natural Environment.
+The second core zone is the 343.5 km2 Magaliesberg Protected Natural Environment.